 Online registration opened on the 5th of February 2020, and closed midnight on the 1st of April 2020.
 Please stay tuned later in the year for the 2021 CAT Competition dates.
-Thank you to everyone that competed in the CAT Competition 2020!
+Thank you to everyone who competed in the CAT Competition in 2020!

 Is this competition suitable for my child?

 The CAT competition is a one-hour problem solving competition designed to encourage student curiosity and promote multiple modes of thinking.
 Neither teachers nor students will need computer programming ability, but the competition will help identify students’ computer programming potential—something that they might not normally have the opportunity to demonstrate.

 The competition is an ideal activity to encourage students to solve real-world problems.
 It is suitable for all students as it enables them to become more confident and willing to take on new challenges.
 The competition has a mixture of multiple-choice and integer answers and incorporates unique ‘three-stage tasks’ that encourage students to develop informal algorithms and apply them to test data of increasing size or complexity.
 The original problems are designed to be quick to solve and highly approachable, and range in difficulty from very easy to challenging.
 Some questions test the ability to perform procedures, others require logical thought, while the more challenging problems require the identification and application of algorithms.

 May 1, 2020

 4:30 pm - 5:45 pm

 May 2, 2020